How to Electronically Sign a Word Document: The Complete Guide

 How to electronically sign a Word document with an invisible signature

-While adding an invisible signature to your document sounds counterintuitive, it does have its uses.
+While adding an invisible digital signature to your document sounds counterintuitive, it does have its uses.
 Let’s say that you’ve created a detailed price list of your services in Word and you want to send it to your clients.
 How do you make sure they know the document is authentic and hasn’t been tampered with?
 The answer is invisible digital signatures.

-To add an invisible signature to your Word document, go to File > Info > Protect Document > Add a Digital Signature.
+To add an invisible digital signature to your Word document, go to File > Info > Protect Document > Add a Digital Signature.
 Once you’ve clicked on Add a Digital Signature, a Sign box will appear.

 First, choose a Commitment Type from the dropdown.
 The available options are: